cvpe/Pythonista-scripts/Add home screen shortcut/README.md

 5) at ok, the script
    - resizes the square area to the icon size
    - converts the image into a base74 string to be integrated in the html
-   - opens Safari for the standard iser process of creating an home screen shortcut
+   - opens Safari for the standard user process of creating an home screen shortcut